-Cinematographic Act - Approximately 90% of newly released films in India appear illegally online, due to camcording in cinemas.
-Amendments to the Copyright Act in 2012 fell short on anti-camcording provisions.
-The Indian Government should swiftly enact the draft Cinematographic Bill 2013 which includes effective amendments to outlaw unauthorized recording of all or part of an audiovisual work in a cinema.
-MPAA appreciates U.S. Government engagement with the Minister of Information and Broadcasting to encourage passage of this bill.
+Anti-Camcording Legislation - Approximately 90 percent of newly released films in India appear illegally online, due to camcording in cinemas.
+Amendments to the Copyright Act, 1957 in 2012 fell short on anti-camcording provisions.
+Industry stakeholders have advocated for anti-camcording provisions in the Draft Cinematograph Bill, 2013 which remains stalled.
+The Indian Government should swiftly enact legislative amendments to outlaw unauthorized recording of all or part of an audiovisual work in a cinema.